 When it comes to texture and flavor, I think finding the right combination of gluten free flours is one of the most important things to consider.

-After many remakes with multiple different gluten free flours, I found the perfect combination to be a simple 1:1 ratio of 1 cup almond flour to 1 cup cassava flour (you can read more about why I love cassava flour so much here.)
-And then I used a 1:1 ratio of oats to flour, which means 2 cups gluten-free oats to 2 cups total flour.
+After many remakes with multiple different gluten free flours, I found the perfect combination to be a simple 1:1 ratio of 1 cup almond flour to 1 cup cassava flour And then I used a 1:1 ratio of oats to flour, which means 2 cups gluten-free oats to 2 cups total flour.

-I’ll admit, the best-tasting cookie recipes are almost always made with butter.
-A conventional oatmeal raisin cookie recipe calls for about 3/4 cup of softened butter but I found a combination of 1/2 cup coconut oil combined with 1/4 cup avocado gives the perfect soft-cookie texture.
+I’ll admit, some of the best-tasting cookie recipes are almost always made with butter.
+A conventional oatmeal raisin cookie recipe calls for about 3/4 cup of softened butter but I found a delicious replacement using coconut oil years ago and have never looked back.
+Organic Coconut Oil really does make the perfect soft-cookie texture.
 And no, you can’t taste or see the avocado!

 Pure Maple Syrup + Softened Raisins

 And finally, pure maple syrup along with softened raisins delivers a plenty-sweet cookie with zero refined sugar.
 I’m not trying to convince you that maple syrup is a “superfood”, but it is not an empty calorie either!

 Similar to the contrast between whole and refined grains, unrefined natural sweeteners like maple syrup contain higher levels of beneficial nutrients, antioxidants and phytochemicals than white table sugar or high fructose corn syrup.
 So, while I wouldn’t eat maple syrup by the spoonful as a nutrition “booster”, it’s definitely a healthier option than refined sugar!

 The BEST Baking Pan for Baking Cookies